rober12345/k-means-project-tutorial/README.md

 #### Step 1: Loading the dataset

 The dataset can be found in this project folder under the name `housing.csv`.
-You can load it into the code directly from the link
+You can load it into the code directly from the link:

 ```text
 https://raw.githubusercontent.com/4GeeksAcademy/k-means-project-tutorial/main/housing.csv